 auto variable = 5;

-Here are some examples where using auto
+Here are some examples where using auto is useful.

 In chapter 5 the iterator concept is introduced (see also